cantel/faser-daq/README.md

 ## Run

     source daqling/cmake/setup.sh
-    daqinterface configs/your-config.json complete
+    daqinterface configs/your-config.json
     start
     stop
     down

-You can find example `valid-config.json` and `json-config.schema` under `daqling/configs/`.
+You can find example configuration (`valid-config.json`) and schema (`json-config.schema`) in `daqling/configs/`.
 You should copy these files to the `configs/` folder and adapt them to your DAQ needs.

 `daqinterface -h` shows the help menu!

 ## Develop custom Modules

-In order to develop your own module, check the existing demonstration modules in `daqling/src/Modules` and `daqling/include/Modules` for guidance.
+In order to develop your own module, check the existing demo modules in `src/Modules/New/` for guidance.

-Copy and adapt the template `src/Modules/NewModule.cpp` and `include/Modules/NewModule.hpp` and start developing your custom module.
+Copy and adapt the template folder `src/Modules/New` and developing your custom module.

-Finally add the new custom module to `src/Modules/CMakeLists.txt` in order to build it as part of the project.
+The custom module will be discovered and built by CMake as part of the project.